 What Are Push Notifications?

 They display on top of the desktop or in the notification area on a mobile device.
-The best thing is that they can be shown even when the user’s browser is not open.
+The best part is that they can be shown even when the user’s browser is not open.

-Push notifications let you reach users across devices with your latest updates and offers, making them an effective way to convert website visitors into loyal followers and customers.
+Push notifications let you reach users across devices with your latest updates and offers.
+This makes them an effective way to convert website visitors into loyal followers and customers.

 Why Add Web Push Notifications to Your WordPress Site?

-Did you know that 70% of people who leave your website will never come back?
-This is why you need to convert those WordPress website visitors into subscribers and customers.
+Did you know that over 70% of people who leave your website will never return?
+Web push notifications are one of the most effective ways to bring those visitors back and turn them into loyal followers.

 First, you need to go to the PushEngage website and click the ‘Get Started For Free Now’ button.